fluvee/SimFluVEE_Cpp/README.md

 SimFluVE’s graphical user interface lets users provide inputs, run simulations and save outputs in a friendly manner.
 Following screenshots will walk you through the process of using this interface for running simulations.

 The following screenshot shows the default view of SimFluVE.
 The panel is split between two tabs.
 The simulation tab contains all the inputs and controls.
 Once the simulation run is complete, the Output tab populates the desired outputs.

+## User Manual

+More information about SimFluVE can be found in the [User Manual Document](https://github.com/fluvee/SimFluVEE_Cpp/blob/master/docs/SimFluVE%20USER%20MANUAL.pdf)